 I started working in Veterinary Practice in 2001 and qualified as a registered Veterinary nurse in 2005 from Cannington College, Yeovil.

 I continued to work in first opinion practice for several years before moving to Bristol to work for one of the largest Referral hospitals in the South West gaining a wealth of knowledge in Critical care, Surgical, Orthopaedic & medical nursing.
 Alongside referral nursing I spent a year as a lecturer for Cannington College teaching ANA students.
 I joined Coombefield Veterinary Hospital in August 2012 after a year in a local Equine Referral Hospital.
 Whist at Coombefield I have completed a Certificate in Emergency and Critical care nursing.

 I have a keen interest in Wound Management, Orthopaedic and Equine Nursing and am a qualified pet health councillor.

-Emelie Staines RVN Ctlls
+Emelie Real RVN Ctlls

 I started working at Coombefield Veterinary Hospital in March 2008 as a student veterinary nurse.
 In October 2010 I qualified as a registered veterinary nurse after passing my exams. .